ros-industrial/abb_librws/README.md

 ## Usage Hints

-This is a generic library, which and can be used together with any RAPID program and system configurations.
+This is a generic library, which can be used together with any RAPID program and system configuration.
 The library's primary classes are:

 * [POCOClient](include/abb_librws/rws_poco_client.h): Sets up and manages HTTP and WebSocket communication and is unaware of the RWS protocol.
 * [RWSClient](include/abb_librws/rws_client.h): Inherits from `POCOClient` and provides interaction methods for using the RWS services and resources.